 You will not be required to apply for an ATAS certificate if you are attending a conference, interview, meeting, workshop etc.

-If you will be undertaking any of the following activities in one of the sensitive subject areas, you will be required to apply for an ATAS certificate:
+If you will be undertaking any of the following PhD level research activities in one of the sensitive subject areas and are not a citizen of one of the exempt countries, you will be required to apply for an ATAS certificate:

 - gathering information and facts for a specific project which directly relates to your employment overseas, or conducting independent research